mini-pw/PvSTATEM/README.md

 install.packages("PvSTATEM")
 require(PvSTATEM) # load the installed package
 ```
 Now, you are ready to use the package to read your files!

+Please note that since uploading the package to the CRAN repository requires the volunteers' time to manually run checks on the packages, the **package version currently released on CRAN might not be the latest**.

-Optionally, it is possible to build and install the package by hand.
-It can be done using a simple command `install_github` available in `devtools` library:
+The package is under heavy development, with new features being released weekly.
+Therefore, if you'd like to test the latest package functionalities, we recommend installing it in the development version.
+It can be done using a simple command `install_github` available in the `devtools` library:

 ``` r
 require(devtools)